ec0li/WinformsCSharp-ProjectDBS/README.md

 b) SQL Server 2014 interface with Visual Studios
 c) .Net including ADO.NET

-Project is functioning save Edit feature that is partly build and needs to be build out in future commits.
+Features include view students, add students, edit students, delete students and add new application user.
 User Controls and layers follow a good modular structure so they are resusable upon demand.
 Futher information and contact to myself at johnmlhll@yahoo.com and you can follow me on Twitter @johnmlhll.
 If I see you are a coder and/or in the software industry, I will follow you back when I see your follow!